Video Game Review: Legacy of the First Blade: Shadow Heritage DLC

 However, despite prodding you to engage in naval combat — which, though fun, isn’t always the easiest thing to finish, even with a flamethrower — some smart navigating can actually allow you to avoid too much combat and focus on progressing the story.
 Taking place in the Achaia region of the map, the quests don’t veer off, making it a lean and focused several hours with some good story and character moments.

 And then there’s the ending.
 Here’s the non-spoiler take: the ending, which comes in two forms depending on who you are using, is… well, it’s not going to bother all players, but it does run contrary to some of the claims Ubisoft made regarding character relationships and choice prior to the game’s launch.
-Ubisoft, to its credit, has put out a statement acknowledging they overlooked things pretty badly with this.
+Ubisoft, to its credit, has put out a statement acknowledging it overlooked things pretty badly with this.

 (It also seems to be running contrary to some of the dense mythology of the series.
 Although the rules of that have changed significantly in the past few years, so we are not totally sure.)